juandagilc/DAO-MaxMSP-Pd/SETUP.md

 	        │   ├── template~max.c
 	        │   └── template~pd.c
 	        └── Xcode
-	            ├── Info.plist
 	            └── template~.xcodeproj
 ```

 ### Setup the project
 1. Open the project
-1. Open the `Info.plist` file and change:
-	- Bundle OS Type code: iLaX
-	- Bundle Creator OS Type code: max2
+1. Delete the folder Max in Xcode's project navigator
-1. Add a group named Config:
+1. Add a *New Group without Folder* named *Config*:
 	- Add the `ConfigMax.xcconfig` and `ConfigPd.xcconfig` files
 1. Select the project info:
 	- Set the configuration targets for debug and release
-1. Select the Max target and delete the next build settings:
+1. Select the Max target and delete the next build settings (to select the custom configuration):
-	- Installation directory
+	- Installation Directory
-	- Skip install
+	- Skip Install
-	- Info.plist file
+	- Info.plist File
+	- Product Bundle Identifier
+	- Product name
-1. Select the Pd target and delete the next build settings:
+1. Select the Pd target and delete the next build settings (to select the custom configuration):
 	- Executable prefix
+	- Info.plist File
 	- Product name
+1. Add a scheme named *All*:
+	- Add both targets to its Build phase
+	- Manage schemes and check the Shared box in every scheme
-1. Edit the schemes and add the executables for debugging:
+1. Edit the Max and Pd schemes and add the executables for debugging:
 	- For Max: `/Applications/Max.app`
 	- For Pd: `/Applications/Pd.app/Contents/Resources/bin/pd`
-1. Add a scheme named All:
-	- Add both targets to its Build phase
-	- Manage schemes and check the Shared box in all schemes

 ### Add source code
-1. Add a group named Source
+1. Add a *New Group without Folder* named Source
-	- Add new C files and select the corresponding target for each file:
+	- Add new source files and select the corresponding target membership for each file:
-		- `template~max.c`
-		- `template~pd.c`
-		- `template~common.c`
+		- `template~common.c` (Max)
 		- `template~common.h`
+		- `template~max.c` (Both)
+		- `template~pd.c` (Pd)

 ### Code, build, and enjoy!